SyntoDevelopment/ConditionalScoreboards/README.md

 # Conditional Scoreboards

-This allows you to use Assemble in a way which allows you to use different lines depending on certain conditions.
+This allows you to use Assemble or any scoreboard api in a way which allows you to use different lines depending on certain conditions.